dotnet/runtime/src/libraries/System.Resources.Reader/README.md

 * The source of this project can found in [../System.Private.CoreLib/src/System/Resources](../System.Private.CoreLib/src/System/Resources)

 ## Deployment
 [System.Resources.Reader](https://www.nuget.org/packages/System.Resources.Reader) is included in the shared framework.
+The package does not need to be installed into any project compatible with .NET Standard 2.0.